productscience/constellate/docs/installation.md

 ### Create the project

-sign into google firebase, so you're on the dashboard page, at https://console.firebase.google.com/
+Sign into google firebase, so you're on the dashboard page, at https://console.firebase.google.com/

 Hit 'add project', giving it a name (referred to as YOUR_PROJECT_NAME from here onwards) , and decide the region/country for this app.